metal-stack/docs/docs/src/overview/hardware.md

 | Edge-Core | AS7700 Series | AS7726-32X | Cumulus 4.1.1  | stable |
 | Edge-Core | AS7700 Series | AS7712-32X | Edgecore SONiC | stable |
 | Edge-Core | AS7700 Series | AS7726-32X | Edgecore SONiC | stable |

+Other switch series and models might work but were not reported to us.

 !!! warning